-Vasilis S. Vasiliou, University College Cork Maria Karekla, Ph.D., University of Cyprus introduce themselves and there will be a brief presentation of the previous year's achievements.
+Vasilis S. Vasiliou, University College Cork Maria Karekla, Ph.D., University of Cyprus This is the third official meeting of the Greece & Cyprus ACBS local chapter.
+New members will introduce themselves and there will be a brief presentation of the previous year's achievements.
+This meeting is divided into two parts for organizational issues.